sreyaann1504-spec/Useless-project/README.md

 [https://youtu.be/cs2mUn13BHM?si=4eFIbcEQYv3OsQDe]

 *Explain what the video demonstrates*
+The demo showcases the application detecting facial emotions in real time using OpenCV and responding with the opposite mood.
+It demonstrates different emotions triggering corresponding songs, emojis, funny videos, and playful roasts through the web interface.

 ## Team Contributions
 - [Anegha Manoj]: [ Implemented the web interface and application features.